Statewide Database

 A/B test

-During the second half of the usability test, we A/B tested two filterable table approaches for the Election Data page.
+During the second half of the usability test, I A/B tested two filterable table approaches for the Election Data page.
 The majority of participants preferred the above-table filter version because it aligned with their mental model for filtering data (versus side filter which was associated more with activities such as online shopping).

 Data page A: top filter (4/5 preferred)